Haggag-22/virustotal_2_fql/README.md

 # 2. Navigate into the project directory
 cd virustotal_2_fql

-# 3. Run the setup command to install dependencies
+# 3. Run the requirements.txt
-python vt2fql.py --setup
+pip3 install -r requirements.txt

-# 4. Open the .env file in the root folder and paste your VirusTotal API key
+# 4. Open the .env file in the root folder and paste your VirusTotal API key.
+You can get a free API key at https://www.virustotal.com
-#
-#    VT_API_KEY=your_virustotal_api_key_here
-#
-#    (You can get a free API key at https://www.virustotal.com)
+nano .env
+VT_API_KEY="your_virustotal_api_key_here"

 # 5. Run the tool with one of the following options:
-python vt2fql.py --hash <sha256>
+python3 vt2fql.py --hash <sha256>
-python vt2fql.py --ip <ip_address>
+python3 vt2fql.py --ip <ip_address>
-python vt2fql.py --domain <domain_name>
+python3 vt2fql.py --domain <domain_name>
-python vt2fql.py --url <url>

 # 6. (Optional) Use --explain to see what fields were used
-python vt2fql.py --hash <sha256> --explain
+python3 vt2fql.py --hash <sha256> --explain

 # 7. (Optional) Use --help to see all available options
-python vt2fql.py --help
+python3 vt2fql.py --help